This tutorial covers a basic application and essential functions of SUMO for traffic analysis using an example network.

 Listing 1.7.
 Configuration file for the traffic simulation of the example network (quickstart.sumocfg)

 <?xml version="1.0" encoding="iso-8859-1"?> <configuration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="http://sumo.dlr.de/xsd/sumoConfiguration.xsd"> <input> <net-file value="quickstart.net.xml"/> <route-files value="quickstart.rou.xml"/> </input> <time> <begin value="54000"/> <end value="54900"/> </time> <time-to-teleport value="-1"/> </configuration>

 <time-to-teleport value="-1"/> option here to disable the automatic removal of vehicles which wait for too

 For the example network, the respective configuration file is shown in Listing 1.7 and the traffic simulation can then be carried out with the use of the following command:

 sumo –c quickstart.sumocfg

-If you start the tutorial with SUMO-GUI, the whole network is visible at first but no vehicles can be seen because the view is zoomed out very far.
+If you start the tutorial with sumo-gui, the whole network is visible at first but no vehicles can be seen because the view is zoomed out very far.
 You need to zoom in by holding the right mouse button and moving the mouse to be able to see any vehicles.
 Furthermore, you need not set the delay value to something greater than 0.
-Otherwise, the simulation may be over very quickly and you do not get to see vehicle movements.
+Otherwise, the simulation may be over very quickly and you might not be able to see vehicle movements.